railsuser2014/openobject-doc-book-en/3/3_7/invoicing.rst

 .. tip:: Invoice Line Description

 	The invoice line description is more of a title than a comment.
-If you want to add more detailed comments you can use the field in the second tab :guilabel:`Notes`.
+If you want to add more detailed comments you can use the field in the second tab `Notes`.

 So select the product \ ``Basic PC``\ in the product field in an invoice line.
 The following fields are then completed automatically:

-*  :guilabel:`Description` : this comes from the product, in the language of the partner,
+*  `Description` : this comes from the product, in the language of the partner,

-*  :guilabel:`Account` : determined by the purchase or sales account defined in the product properties.
-If no account is specified in the product form, Open ERP uses the properties of the category that the product is associated with.
+*  `Account` : determined by the purchase or sales account defined in the product properties.
+If no account is specified in the product form, OpenERP uses the properties of the category that the product is associated with.

-*  :guilabel:`Unit of Measure` : this is defined by default in the product form,
+*  `Unit of Measure` : this is defined by default in the product form,

-*  :guilabel:`Unit Price` : this is given by the sales price in the product form and is expressed without taxes,
+*  `Unit Price` : this is given by the sales price in the product form and is expressed without taxes,

-*  :guilabel:`Taxes` : provided by the product form and the partner form.
+*  `Taxes` : provided by the product form and the partner form.

 .. index::
    single: module; account_tax_include

-.. tip::  Managing the price with tax included
+.. tip::  Managing the Price with Tax Included

-	By default, Open ERP invoices and processes the price without taxes – they are managed as a separate amount.
+	By default, OpenERP invoices and processes the price without taxes – they are managed as a separate amount.
-	OpenERP can manage tax inclusive price when you check the `Tax Included in Price`  field true when configure the tax.
+	OpenERP can manage tax inclusive prices when you check the `Tax Included in Price`  field true when configuring the tax.

-.. note:: Information about the product
+.. note:: Information about the Product

-	When you are entering invoice data it can sometimes be useful to get hold of more information about the product you are invoicing.
+	When you are entering invoice data, it can sometimes be useful to get hold of more information about the product you are invoicing.
-	Since you are already in edit mode, you would press the :guilabel:`Ctrl` key and use a right mouse-click on the :guilabel:`Product` field
+	Since you are already in edit mode, you would press the `Ctrl` key and use a right mouse-click on the `Product` field
 	(in both the web and the GTK clients).
 	Then select the available reports.
-Open ERP provides three standard reports about the product:
+OpenERP provides three standard reports about the product:

 	* forecasts of future stock,